Battle of Ohrid: Aftermath

 According to legend, Skanderbeg celebrated the event by dining off letnica (Ohrid trout), a fish found in Lake Ohrid that was sent to the Byzantine emperors every Friday for their supper meal.
 The twelve captured officers were ransomed for 40,000 ducats.
 Skanderbeg distributed this amount through his force, with every man receiving his fair share.
 He then besieged Ohrid for a short time before returning to Albania; the Venetian Senate hailed the campaign as a victory despite not being able to take Ohrid.
 The crusade seemed to have gone well for the Christian side but, after Pius' death, the remaining cardinals lost their hope and handed the money raised for the crusade to the Venetians.
 Mehmed saw Skanderbeg's vulnerability and sent Ballaban Badera, an Albanian janissary, to Albania where they met at Vaikal and he was defeated.
-Ballaban had replaced Şeremet as the commander in Ohrid after the latter fell out of favor with the sultan.
+Ballaban had replaced Şeremet Bey as the commander in Ohrid after the latter fell out of favor with the sultan.
 Ballaban would meet Skanderbeg several more times in battle before being mortally wounded in action at the second siege of Krujë.